rgrrrrrba/rgrrrrrba.github.io/_posts/post/2015-11-05-minimum-viable-ef.md

 ### Thinking about the query

 This method forces me to think more about the query I'm writing and how that will be translated into SQL.
-This gives me an opportunity to write queries that are focussed on the job at hand.
+This gives me an opportunity to write queries that are focused on the job at hand.
 I can't just select a heap of data and pass it somewhere else for processing without knowing how that processing will happen - the way to implement that when leveraging navigation properties is with a pile of fragments that get applied at different stages, which is an opaque and dangerous strategy.

 This also means that the query itself can live closer to the calculations that get performed on it in memory.
 In fact, the query can often be co-located with the calculations that depend on it.
 This means less spaghetti code and a less 'sophisticated' (complicated) architecture.